Retirement Planning for All of Life's Stages

 What Can I Do to Improve My Chances of Retiring Comfortably?

-If you can be disciplined about investing for retirement, you'll have the opportunity to accumulate money over time and be better prepared for your retirement years.
-Develop a mindset of paying yourself in addition to paying your bills.
-By doing so, you should have a steady flow of money going to work for you.
+Being disciplined about investing for retirement will help you accumulate money over time and be better prepared for your retirement years.
+Paying yourself in addition to paying your bills can help you have a steady flow of money going to work for you.

 The main difference between a Traditional and a Roth IRA is how they are taxed.
 With a Traditional IRA, contributions may be tax deductible, but you pay taxes on those contributions and earnings when you withdraw the money in retirement.
 With a Roth IRA, contributions are not tax deductible, but withdrawals are not taxable if certain conditions are met.

-IRAs are designed to help people save for retirement.
-To help ensure that the money goes toward supporting people after they stop working, the law imposes a 10 percent tax penalty on early withdrawals.
+IRAs are designed to help people save money for after they stop working, so the law imposes a 10 percent tax penalty on early withdrawals.
 Take your money out before you turn 591/2, and you generally will incur the penalty tax – unless your withdrawal meets one of the standard exceptions.

 What is the Annual Deadline for Contributing to My Traditional or Roth IRA?